It is the long, rocky island lying in front of the natural harbour of Pylos, and it acts as a breakwater.

-Its strategic location in one of the largest natural harbours in Greece is the reason that Sfakteria Island is associated with several historical events in the region, such as war conflicts, from the ancient years to the Ottoman domination.
+Its strategic location in one of the largest natural harbours in Greece is the reason why Sfakteria Island is associated with several historical events in the region, such as war conflicts, from the ancient years to the Ottoman domination.

-During the Homeric years, the Pylians (under King Nestor’s reigh) fortified the north end of the rocky isle with a fortress.
+During the Homeric years, the Pylians (under King Nestor’s reign) fortified the north end of the rocky isle with a fortress.
 The reason was their participation in the Trojan War and the fear of possible retaliation.

 Thus, Ibrahim established his dominance in the region, at least until October 20th and the Navarino Naval Battle, when he was defeated by the smallest but more experienced fleet of allies.

-At the northern end of Sfaktiria there is a beach of sand that you can reach from the inland as the waters are shallow.
+At the northern end of Sfaktiria, there is a beach of sand that you can reach from the inland as the waters are shallow.

 You can also reach the island by boat from Pylos and Gialova and visit the heroes' memorials dedicated to the victims of the battles.